galaxyproject/training-material/topics/ecology/tutorials/regionalGAM/tutorial.md

 >       - *"Header in file"*: Yes
 {: .hands_on}

-The current dataset contains many details.
-It lengthens the file processing time therefore it can be very useful to learn how to hide the informations you don't need.
-For example, the list of sites (look at the column with header `SITE`) of the dataset you are using is really long and the `SITES `are classified into sub-sites (like `ESBMS.12`, `ESBMS.28`, `ESBMS.55`, etc).
+The current dataset contains many details (exact site names).
+Processing the file is this condition would require time and for the purpose of this tutorial, we will reduce the number of sites.
+The column with header `SITE` of the dataset you are using is really long and the `SITES` are classified into sub-sites (like `ESBMS.12`, `ESBMS.28`, `ESBMS.55`, etc).

-Here, we will assume that your file doesn't really need be as precise and this is the reason why you have to specify you don't want the sub-sites.
+Here, we will delete the sub-sites ID and consider .
 We want to create a down-sampled file, deleting the `---.12, ---.28` mentions,

-> ### {% icon hands_on %} Hands-on: Downsample and hide some informations
+> ### {% icon hands_on %} Hands-on: Downsample and hide some information
 > 1. **Column Regex Find And Replace** {% icon tool %} with the following parameters:
 >       - {% icon param-file %} *"Select cells from"*: output of **CSV to tabular** {% icon tool %}
 >       - *"using column"*: `Column: 2`, the column with the `SITE` header